TWO-LINED CHESTNUT BORER

 For high value oaks, we would recommend both the emamection trunk injection every two years and fertilizing with added imidacloprid every two years.

-We have been dealing with ash borers for 18 years.
-We have been treating this borer that attacks oaks for only the past nine years, so our experience is less extensive with this bug.
+We have been dealing with ash borers for 20 years.
+We have been treating this borer that attacks oaks for the past eleven years, so our experience is less extensive with this bug.

 So far Tri-City Tree Doctor has treated outbreaks of 2LCB in Beaverton, Houghton Lake, Higgins Lake, Gladwin, Clare, Midland, Saginaw, Sanford, Bay City, and Mount Pleasant.
 United Tree Service has dealt with the insect in Livingston, Genesee and Shiawassee counties.
 We have found that treatment seems to stabilize the trees and prevent further damage.
 Our recommendation is to treat at least twice at two year intervals and then observe the trees for any evidence of new damage.
 Trees can be trimmed of deadwood in the cold months, October to March.